Inca Trail Alternate Route

 Socma Peru Quarry Trail

-Our first stop at the Community of Socma.
+Our first stop is the Community of Socma.

 Inca Trail alternative